amyxzhang/wikum/README.md

 This repository contains:

-1. The instructions for how locally run Wikum.
+1. The instructions for how locally install and run Wikum.